 The Kolleg has around 2,400 square metres used for working space for scientists, students and employees as well as large rooms for events.
 There are also apartments for visiting scientists.
 As the building contractor, the Alfried Krupp von Bohlen und Halbach Foundation contributed around 16 million euros to erect the new Kolleg buildings and renovate the “Old Apothecary”, which is integrated into the building complex.
 The total space available in the building is 4,500 square metres.

-In 2016, the building complex was expanded to include the so-called “Pastors’ Widows’ House”, which is also located directly on the property.
-The Alfried Krupp von Bohlen und Halbach Foundation funded the restoration of its buildings in a way that honored their status as historical monuments and then donated them to the Alfried Krupp Kolleg Greifswald Foundation to fulfill its statutory tasks.
+In 2016, the building complex was expanded to include the so-called “Pastors’ Widows’ House”, which is located next to the Kolleg.
+This historical building was acquired and restored by the Alfried Krupp von Bohlen und Halbach Foundation and then let to the Alfried Krupp Kolleg Greifswald Foundation to fulfill its statutory tasks.